Command-Line Interface (CLI)¶

 files input file, directory, DOI, or repository URL

-(supports multiple inputs including mixed types)
+(supports multiple inputs including mixed types).
+Use

 options: